techidaily/site-sound-optimizing/source/_posts/new-2024-approved-enhancing-musical-journeys-implementing-softening-effects-in-soundtracks.md

 For macOS 10.12 or later

+## How To Fade Out Audio in Wondershare Filmora?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/BmegThMdrJE?si=rILo1FJb9DgnPljV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/tPgf_wSdhS8?si=BHoH1ryaxmwk-8FV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

-## How To Fade Out Audio in Wondershare Filmora?

 ### 1\.
 Import your video/audio to Wondershare Filmora

 Install and open [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/).
 Click the "Import" button to browse and import the video/audio file you want to edit.
 You can also drag and drop your video/audio file to the program.
 Wondershare Filmora supports various video and audio formats such as AVI, NSV, FLV, MKV, MP4, M4V, RMVB, TS, TP, TRP, M2TS, APE, CUE, AU, AMR, OGG, and more.
 You can directly import these kinds of files without conversion.